amiicao/jerrydngzh.github.io/README.md

 # jerrydngzh.github.io - My Portfolio Website

-Built from scratch using HTML, CSS, and JS
+Built from scratch using plain old HTML, CSS, and JS

 Features some of the coding projects I've done ranging from personal, academic, and projects from hackathons.